 Laura and James have three kids, Peter, Helen, and Jane.

 Janeth has a degree in Marketing and Management, has received Catholic Spiritual Formation through In Ipso Institute, as well as Theology Formation from the University of Notre Dame.
 She holds an International Diploma from La Academia Latinoamericana de Líderes Católicos.
 Prior to us, she worked for the bishops of the Archdiocese of Denver.

-She’s excited to help women grow in relationship with the Lord and learn to live out their true identity as a beloved daughter of God.
+Her passion is to help women grow in relationship with the Lord and learn to live out their true identity as a beloved daughter of God.
 It is her joy and blessing to accompany women on their journey of faith and has entrusted her mission to Our Lady of Guadalupe and San Juan Diego.

 ENDOW HOST & WRITER

-She calls Indianapolis, IN home base for many adventures with her husband and three children.
-In her spare time, she serves as a host, writer, and grant manager for Endow.
+Teresa Hodgins calls Indianapolis, Indiana home base for many adventures with her husband and four young children.
+In her spare time, she serves as a host, writer and project consultant for Endow.

-Teresa attended Thomas Aquinas College for her B.A. and the University of Notre Dame for a Masters of Theological Studies in Moral Theology.
-She has served as both a youth minister and high school Theology teacher prior to raising children and joining Endow.
+Teresa attended Thomas Aquinas College for her B.A., and the University of Notre Dame for a Masters of Theological Studies in Moral Theology.
+She has served as both youth minister and high school Theology teacher prior to raising children and joining Endow.